saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 **For Virtual Devices:**

-This capability will have no effect on Sauce Labs virtual devices, it will only work on local Android emulators / iOS simulators.
-For local executions you will likely only have one device available, in Sauce Labs you will have a pool of devices available, depending on your concurrency.
+This capability will have no effect on Sauce Labs virtual devices, it will only work on local Android Emulators/iOS Simulators.
+For local executions, you will likely only have one device available, in Sauce Labs you will have a pool of devices available depending on your concurrency.
 Each session will start a new clean session which will make this capability redundant.

 **Specifics for Android Real Devices:**